zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

 ## Objective

-The delegation of the *Child Zone* may contain so called [glue records][glue record].
+The delegation of the *Child Zone* may contain so-called [glue records][glue record].
 On the wire, any [glue records][glue record] are found in the [referral] sent from the name servers of the parent zone.